ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message structures and processing rules are specified in the following subsections.

-Normally, the Helper processes each step synchronously, meaning it computes each step of the computation before producing a response to the Leader's HTTP request.
-The Helper can optionally instead process each step asynchronously, meaning the Helper responds to requests immediately, while deferring processing to a background worker.
+The Helper can either process each step synchronously, meaning it computes each step of the computation before producing a response to the Leader's HTTP request.
+It can also process steps asynchronously, meaning it responds immediately and defers processing to a background worker.
 To continue, the Leader polls the Helper until it responds with the next step.
-This choice allows a Helper implementation flexibility in choosing a request model that best supports its architecture and use case.
-For instance, resource-intensive use cases, such as replay checks across vast numbers of reports and preparation of large histograms, may be better suited for the asynchronous model.
-For use cases where datastore performance is a concern, the synchronous model may be better suited.

 In general, aggregation cannot begin until the Collector specifies a query and an aggregation parameter.
 However, depending on the VDAF and batch mode in use, it is often possible to begin aggregation as soon as reports arrive.
-For example, Prio3 has just one valid aggregation parameter (the empty string), and thus allows for eager aggregation; and both the time-interval ({{time-interval-batch-mode}}) and leader-selected ({{leader-selected-batch-mode}}) batch modes defined in this document allow for eager aggregation.
+For example, Prio3 has just one valid aggregation parameter (the empty string), and thus allows for eager aggregation.
+Both the time-interval ({{time-interval-batch-mode}}) and leader-selected ({{leader-selected-batch-mode}}) batch modes defined in this document allow for eager aggregation.

-An aggregation job can be thought of as having three phases, which are described in the remaining subsections:
+An aggregation job can be thought of as having three phases:

 - Initialization: Begin the aggregation flow by disseminating report shares and initializing the VDAF prep state for each report.